cloudmesh/classes/_sources/i524/technologies-hw.rst.txt

 3. Make sure you start your commit summary with your "new:usr: ...." only this way you get credit for he assignment.
-Make sure your refernces have an owner filed. make sure you do not mut urls in howpublished for a MISC
+Make sure your refernces have an owner filed. make sure you do not put urls in howpublished for a MISC

+   ... is a meaningful summary of what you did

+   Every reference is required to have an owner field (for example: owner     = {TA-sp17-0001})

+   In case your entry is MISC the howpublished field refers to the method on how it is published.
+A url is not allowed ( for example howpublished = {Web Page})

 4. Make sure to remove advertisement adjectives and sentences

 5. Make sure you spellcheck